National Legal Hotline

 Administrative Review in Victoria

-Administrative review jurisdictions
+Administrative review in Victoria

-In order to seek a review of a government decision, a party must have standing.
-This means that they must be affected by the decision.
-In some cases, the applicant must be an aggrieved person.
-In other cases, it can simply be a person who has an interest in the decision.
+In order to seek a review of a decision, you must have “standing”.
+In some cases, you need to be an aggrieved person.
+In other cases, you can simply be a person interested in the decision.
+For example, the Administrative Law Act 1978 explains the general rules regarding who can have a decision reviewed in the Supreme Court.

 Victorian Civil and Administrative Tribunal